wilsonify/wilsonify.github.io/content/recipes/ROASTED BEET AND QUINOA SALAD155.md

 1 Crank your oven to 400°F. Grab a rimmed baking sheet and have it on standby.

-2 Make the dressing: Pour all the ingredients together in a jar and shake that shit up.
+2 Make the dressing: Pour all the ingredients together in a jar and shake that    up.

 3 For the salad: In a medium bowl, toss the beets together with the vinegar, olive oil, and a

 pinch of salt.
 Your hands might get kinda red and bloody looking from the beets.
 Don’t worry

-about that shit; it will wash off, so quit complaining.
+about that   ; it will wash off, so quit complaining.
 Pour the mixture onto the baking sheet

 and roast for 20 minutes, stirring the beets halfway through.

 4 While the beets roast up, bring the water to a boil in a medium pot.
 Add the quinoa.
 Once

-that shit starts boiling again, cover, and adjust the heat to low.
+that    starts boiling again, cover, and adjust the heat to low.
 Cook the quinoa at a slow

 simmer until it is tender, about 15 minutes.
-Just taste it and you’ll figure that shit out.
+Just taste it and you’ll figure that    out.
 Drain

 any extra water that remains in the pot and scoop the quinoa into a medium bowl.
 Fold the